top of page

 What You’ll Pay for a Mountain Trip in 2025

-According to HolidayCheck’s research, the total cost for a Swiss mountain excursion—return transport plus a simple vegetarian lunch—starts at around 38 francs and can go up to more than 260 francs depending on where you go.
+According to HolidayCheck’s research, the total cost for a Swiss mountain excursion — return transport plus a simple vegetarian lunch — starts at around 38 CHF and can climb to more than 260 CHF, depending on where you go.

 • Jungfraujoch (Bernese Oberland): 238 CHF train ticket + 26.50 CHF lunch = 264.50 CHF total

-Some of the most iconic peaks in Switzerland also have some of the highest prices.
+Some of the most famous peaks in Switzerland are also among the priciest.

 • Gornergrat (Zermatt): 132 CHF return + 24.50 CHF lunch = 156.50 CHF